quiltedhills/htfc3-kubejs_patches/README.md

 • Added recipes for TFC ore blocks for building purposes <br/>
 • Added a few prop foods for decoration purposes <br/>
 • Re-introduced recipes for vegetable crates from Farmer's Delight <br/>
+• Made all statues from Paraglider craftable (they now also serve no functional purpose and are purely decorative) <br/>
 • Added recipes for some previously unobtainable blocks <br/>

 ### Fixes: